Automotive Google Ads Strategies: How Auto Parts Sellers Win Online

 Essential Campaign Structures for Auto Parts

-• First-party customer lists for audience signals
+• First-party customer lists and custom audiences for signal strength.

 Search Campaigns: Targeting Specific Parts Demand